 What Happens If You Eat A Lot Of Peanut Butter?

-Of course, eating too much peanut butter isn’t good either.
+Of course, overeating peanut butter isn’t good either.

-If you eat too much peanut butter, you’ll see the same results as if you had overeaten any other food that was high in calories and fat:
+If you overeat peanut butter, you’ll see the same results as if you had overeaten any other food that was high in calories and fat:

 Should I stop eating peanut butter?

-Your natural instinct might be to just cut out peanut butter entirely!
+Your instinct might be just to cut out peanut butter entirely!

-Basically, what I would recommend is to have a couple of tablespoons of peanut butter a day!
+I would recommend having a couple of tablespoons of peanut butter a day!

-This just goes to show you that peanut butter has a place in our daily lives!
+This shows you that peanut butter has a place in our daily lives!

-So don’t cut peanut butter out of your diet because you have cravings for it!
+So don’t cut peanut butter from your diet because you crave it!

 Have some of it!